New Mexico city OKs police reforms in chokehold settlement

 The Washington Post has reported that between 2015 and last April, Las Cruces, where nearly 60% of residents are Hispanic, recorded the highest per capita rate of police killings in the nation.

-Under the agreement, Las Cruces police agreed to ban all chokeholds and fire any officer who violates the new policy.
+Under the agreement, Las Cruces police agreed to ban all chokeholds and fire any officer who violates the new policy — something city officials say the city already does.
 Police also must adopt a warning system involving officers who use excessive force and forge a policy so officers can undergo yearly mental health exams.

 The city also agreed to pay compensation to Valenzuela’s family, but terms were not disclosed.